northwestcoder/appsheet-drivemerge/README.md

 ![02.png](media/02.png)

-#### 4. Once Apps Script launches, paste in the entire contents of [getdocnamefromid.gs](https://raw.githubusercontent.com/northwestcoder/appsheet-drivemerge/main/getdocnamefromid.gs) in this github project.
+#### 4. Once Apps Script launches, paste in the entire contents of [getdocnamefromid.gs](https://raw.githubusercontent.com/northwestcoder/appsheet-drivemerge/main/getdocnamefromid.gs) (from this github project).
 Rename your project to any name you want.
 We named ours 'GetDocNameFromID'.
 Click the save icon.

 ![03.png](media/03.png)